eliasvallinacybers/thesis-network-security-ml/README.md

-In this repository, you can find my final thesis, as well as my own cybersecurity and networking reports.
+In this repository, you'll find my final thesis.
+The folders here contain the following documents:
+- tfg